-So it’s easy to understand why Hippocrates is quoted as saying, “Walking is man’s best medicine.”
+It’s easy to understand why Hippocrates is quoted as saying, “Walking is man’s best medicine.”

 Walking For Injuries

 When it comes to exercise for seniors it can be argued that walking is the foremost option.
-Although of course every type of exercise has some risk associated with it.
+Although of course, every type of exercise has some risk associated with it.
 However, because walking is a low impact activity, the risk is lower compared to other forms of exercise such as running.

 Take the Walking Challenge

-Now for those of you who might consider walking too easy or maybe even too boring to adopt as a fitness technique, here is a challenge:
+For those of you who might consider walking too easy or maybe even too boring to adopt as a fitness technique, here is a challenge:

 Here are a few tips to get you started.